aturcotte/exquires/docs/USAGE.rst

     $ exquires-correlate --proj my_project

-Normally, :program:`exquires-correlate` prints the cross-correlation matrix as a plaintext table.
+Normally, :ref:`exquires-correlate` prints the cross-correlation matrix as a plaintext table.
 You may wish to include the results in a LaTeX document instead, which can be done using: